BrainstormerAI/extract_data/README.md

 - State
 - City

-## How It Works

-1. **Company Search**: Uses Google/DuckDuckGo to find companies matching your criteria
-2. **Website Scraping**: Extracts information from company websites, about pages, and team sections
-3. **Data Parsing**: Uses regex patterns to identify employee names, emails, and contact information
-4. **Data Validation**: Filters out noise and validates extracted information
-5. **Duplicate Removal**: Ensures unique results based on company and contact person

-## Legal & Ethical Considerations
+## Legal Notice

-- Only extracts publicly available information
-- Implements rate limiting to respect website servers
-- Follows ethical web scraping practices
-- Complies with robots.txt guidelines
-- Use responsibly and in accordance with local laws

-## Technical Features

-- Multi-threaded scraping for faster results
-- Error handling and retry mechanisms
-- Clean data validation and filtering
-- Responsive Streamlit interface
-- Export capabilities in multiple formats

-## Requirements

-- Python 3.8+
-- Internet connection for web scraping
-- All dependencies listed in requirements.txt

-## License

-This project is for educational and demonstration purposes.
-Please ensure compliance with all applicable laws and terms of service when using for commercial purposes.
+This tool only extracts publicly available information and respects robots.txt guidelines.
+Use responsibly and in accordance with applicable laws and website terms of service.